-I showed in this article right here why Celsius was operating like a Ponzi Scheme and suggested people avoid this investment right here many months before it imploded.
-The most common response to my criticism was to brush off my concerns and say ‘Well, I’ve never had a problem before.’
+I showed in this article right here why Celsius was operating like a Ponzi Scheme and suggested people avoid this investment many months before it imploded.
+The most common response to my criticism was, ‘Well, I’ve never had a problem before.’
 That is a classic problem with Ponzis: you never have a problem until one day you do.